-During the May through December period of juvenile green sturgeon rearing in the Sacramento River, CALSIM II results for the Sacramento River at Bend Bridge, below RBDD, and at Hamilton City and Wilkins Slough are generally similar between the NAA and Alternatives 1-3, with exceptions including moderately lower flows under the project alternatives in May and December of critically dry years and higher flows in July through October in drier water years, especially at the more downstream sites (Table 11-ST3 and Table 11-ST4).
-The results under Alternative 3 also show increases in flow in other year types at these locations.
+During the May through December period of juvenile green sturgeon rearing in the Sacramento River, CALSIM II results for the Sacramento River at Bend Bridge, below RBDD, and at Hamilton City and Wilkins Slough are generally similar between the NAA and Alternatives 1, 2, and 3, with exceptions including moderately lower flows under Alternatives 1, 2, and 3 in May and December of Critically Dry years and higher flows in July through October in dry water years, especially at the more downstream sites (Table 11-46 and Table 11-47).
+The results under Alternative 3 also show increases in flow in other water year types at these locations.

 Adult Migration and Holding

 Green sturgeon adults enter the Sacramento River from the Delta as early as February and ultimately make their way upstream to spawn in deep pools from the GCID oxbow (near Hamilton City) to the Cow Creek confluence (Heublein et al. 2017b).
 Elevated flows during the late winter and early spring months may provide an important cue for spawning green sturgeon adults to initiate their upstream migrations (Heublein et al. 2009; NMFS 2018b).
 Very low flows potentially create difficult upstream passage conditions (NMFS 2018b).
 Green sturgeon spawn in most years from March through July, but spawn in occasional years as late as October.
-After spawning, the adults hold in the river for varying amounts of time, but typically emigrate back to the San Francisco Estuary and the ocean from about October through December (Heublein et al. 2017b).
+After spawning, the adults hold in the river for varying amounts of time, but typically emigrate back to the San Francisco Bay Estuary and the ocean from about October through December (Heublein et al. 2017b).

 Differences in mean monthly flows during the March through December portion of the green sturgeon period of adult immigration, spawning and holding were described above in the sections on spawning and larval and juvenile rearing and emigration.
-Mean flows for these months are generally similar between the NAA and Alternatives 1-3 at all locations, with some reductions in the spring months and increases in the summer and fall (Table 11-ST1 through Table 11-ST4).
-Mean flows during February are generally lower under Alternatives 1-3 in dry and below normal water years below RBDD and at Hamilton City.
+Mean flows for these months are generally similar between the NAA and Alternatives 1, 2, and 3 at all locations, with some reductions in the spring months and increases in the summer and fall (Table 11-44 through Table 11-47).
+Mean flows during February are generally lower under Alternatives 1, 2, and 3 in Dry and Below Normal Water Years below RBDD and at Hamilton City.
 Most of the larger flow reductions (>5%) occur within a range of mean flows (~6,000 cfs to ~20,000 cfs) not expected to substantially affect upstream passage of migrating green sturgeon.
-However, mean flows at Wilkins Slough in May of critically dry years are expected to drop from about 4,400 cfs under the NAA to about 3,900 cfs under the project alternatives.
+However, mean flows at Wilkins Slough in May of Critically Dry Water Years are expected to drop from about 4,400 cfs under the NAA to about 3,900 cfs under Alternatives 1, 2, and 3.

-To evaluate the frequency of low flows at Wilkins Slough that would potentially affect upstream passage of sturgeon, the frequency of monthly flows less than 3,250 cfs during the February through June immigration period was determined from CALSIM II outputs (see Appendix 11-N).
-The CALSIM II record shows no months with flows less than 3,250 cfs for the NAA, while it shows about 1% to 1.5% such months for the project alternatives (Table 11N-33).
-These results indicate that the project alternatives would have a somewhat greater likelihood of having flows potentially low enough to create adverse passage conditions, but a frequency of 1% to 1.5% for such flows is unlikely to have an appreciable effect on the sturgeon population.
+To evaluate the frequency of low flows at Wilkins Slough that would potentially affect upstream passage of sturgeon, the frequency of monthly flows less than 3,250 cfs during the February through June immigration period was determined from CALSIM II outputs (Appendix 11N).
+The CALSIM II record shows no months with flows less than 3,250 cfs for the NAA, while it shows about 1% to 1.5% such months for Alternatives 1, 2, and 3 (Appendix 11N, Table 11N-33).
+These results indicate that Alternatives 1, 2, and 3 would have a somewhat greater likelihood of having flows potentially low enough to create adverse passage conditions, but a frequency of 1% to 1.5% for such flows is unlikely to have an adverse effect on the sturgeon population.
 Especially low flows would potentially result in some delay in upstream migration, but the adults would likely continue their migration and spawning after flow subsequently increased.

 Sites Reservoir Release Effects